Port of Gioia Tauro: History

 The design of the port of Gioia Tauro can be traced back to the political and programmatic situation in Calabria in the early 1970s, in particular the Reggio revolt in Reggio Calabria.
 To pacify the revolt, Prime minister Emilio Colombo offered to build the Fifth Steelwork Centre in Reggio including a railroad stump and the port in Gioia Tauro, an investment of 3 billion lire which would create 10,000 jobs, which softened the people of Reggio Calabria.
 This so-called "Colombo package" was developed as a compensatory measure for Reggio Calabria's failure to be designated as the regional capital.
 The coastal area of the Piana di Gioia Tauro, traditionally cultivated with citrus fruit and olive groves, was identified as the appropriate site for the steel plant.
 However, the plant was never built, given that steel overproduction made the steel project useless.

 The area of Gioia Tauro was subsequently designated as the site of a new ENEL coal-fired power station, which was also never built.
 At the end of the 1970s the main harbour works (docks and piers), were already carried out.
 The port area, involved in the unfinished construction work, was finally re-purposed as a large commercial port, following the idea of Contship Italia founder, Angelo Ravano, who envisioned the transformation of the disused port into a global hub along the Suez Canal - Gibraltar transport route in the Mediterranean, capable of catering for the huge modern container ships, whose size and relevance for international trades kept growing.
 The development and transformation of the port into a global transhipment hub started in 1995, and involved the establishment of a harbour master, a customs office, a station of the Italian Finance Police (Guardia di Finanza), a fire station, and a State Police station.

+In 2019, the port entered a significant new phase of industrial stability when Mediterranean Shipping Company (MSC), through Terminal Investment Limited (TIL), acquired full control of the Medcenter Container Terminal (MCT) by purchasing the remaining 50% stake from Contship Italia.
+This transition ended a period of uncertainty and led to an investment of over €140 million in equipment upgrades and new intermodal rail links to Northern Italy launched in early 2025.

 Despite substantial public and private investments, the Port of Gioia Tauro has long struggled to meet the expectations of its stakeholders, for a number of reasons, going from the lack of political commitment for the development of an adequate inland connectivity, capable of expanding the scope of the port catchment area, to the fierce market competition from emerging countries, as well as the persisting crisis of the transhipment, exacerbated by the higher cost of labour in Italy and the heavier anchor taxes, hindering the competitiveness of the Italian hub versus most of its direct competitors in the Mediterranean.